 8. Use Images

 People these days expect images (and increasingly, video) in articles and posts.
-Just make sure that you don’t use copyrighted images (people have been sued for many thousands for doing so.)
-My favorite site for images is Flickr.
-Another popular choice is Pixabay.
+Just make sure that you don’t use copyrighted images (some people have been sued for many thousands for doing so.)

 9. Have Unique Content

 “There’s nothing new under the sun.”
 Unless you’re talking about cutting edge research, this statement is pretty much the truth on the internet today.